 We always encourage families to start early.
 One of the more stressful parts of the college admissions journey is the fear of not getting in “somewhere good.”
 Our challenge to you is to redefine “good” (for example, here’s why you shouldn’t build your list based on college rankings) and consider more what would work well for your child – focus on finding the environment where they will be happy and successful.
 The earlier you start, the more time and effort your teenager can put into really doing the research and finding those colleges that fit them best.

-College admissions is all we think about all day, every day.
 We’re not here to tell you where you’ll get in and where you won’t – the colleges can do that themselves.
 We’re not here to tell you to go to St. Olaf instead of UC Santa Barbara, if you are admitted – although I did have a student go to Southwestern University [a CTCL school] over Cal Poly SLO a few years back and her dad said it was the best decision their family ever made and a perfect fit for their daughter!

 But we are here to help you walk through this process if you need some help.
-Our team has visited over 400 colleges in the last ten years, many of them hidden gems that California families may not consider.
+College admissions is all we think about all day, every day.
+Our team has visited over 400 colleges in the last ten years, many of them hidden gems that your family may not consider.
 If you’d like a little extra guidance on your college admissions journey, we’re happy to be your trusted experts.
 You can reach out to us here!